 Combine one of these interfaces with a standard (non-USB) large diaphragm condenser mic and the result is crystal clear, very detailed and accurate audio.
 You can put together an entry-level Configuration #2 studio for under $200 (not including the stands and other accessories.
 Even the extreme high-end recording setups will use some version of the mic-infterface-computer configuration.
 For example, a high-end studio using a Neumann U-87 mic ($3,100) and Pro Tools HD Interface with 16 inputs ($4,995) set-up will cost around $8,100.

-That wraps up part 3 of the How To Build a Home Recording Studio series.
+That’s it for part 3 of the How To Build a Home Recording Studio series.
 In part 4 we will discuss the software.

 See you then!